mehCake/luraph-deobfuscator-py/README.md

 `bin/luajit.exe` when present.
 The Lua shim logs to `out/shim_usage.txt` and captures fallback payloads to `out/unpacked_dump.lua.json` for post-mortem analysis.

+### VSCode reverse mapping helper

+If you use VSCode during analysis, install the lightweight extension under `tools/vscode-reverse-mapping/`.
+Once installed, run **Luraph: Find Original Identifier** from the command palette (with a readable identifier selected) to jump back to the original obfuscated name.
+The extension reads `mapping.lock` or `mapping.json`, never persists session keys, and opens the first matching occurrence inside the workspace.

 ### Protection detection & runtime capture